notadeejay/rbc-training/data/Week 6 Day 1/07__Search by User Input__Exercise.md

 - Collect the user input (or user selection), and save it to a variable
 - Edit your code so your saved user input is added to the url you're using in your GET request.
-- `console.log` the result, and make sure it matches the values you're inputting into the search bar
+- `console.log` the response and using your chrome developer tools and double check that the response matches the values you're inputting into the search bar

 ## Tips & Tricks